yvesdebeer/vuejs-shopping-cart/README.md

 REDIRECT_URL_WEB_APP=http://localhost:8080/loginwithtoken
 ```

-Update the values with your own IBM App ID values accordingly.
+Update each value with your own IBM App ID values accordingly.
 Also verify the "REDIRECT_URL_WEB_APP"-url points to your application.

 Start the application and check if you get the login screen from IBM App ID when clicking the Login-button on the navigation bar.